 It’s been a bit of time since I posted the gluten-free sourdough starter recipe, and I’ve been promising this sourdough bread recipe for some time now.
-But life began to happen and I didn’t have the time to test it out over and over as I had wanted to.
+It took some testing, but I finally found a gluten free sourdough bread that we love!

-I’ve tested it a few different times, with multiple different ingredients used as a binder, trying to find the healthiest way to make a tasty loaf of gluten-free bread.
+I’ve tested it a few different times, with multiple different ingredients used as a binder, trying to find the best way to make a tasty loaf of gluten-free bread.
 I tried egg, guar gum, xanthan gum, and chia seed gel, and the only one that made a nice well-formed loaf was the xanthan gum.
-So while I don’t like to use it a lot (some people don’t tolerate it all to well, and I don’t think it’s normally found in the same category as “real” or “nutrient dense” foods, but for this bread, it’s needed.
+So while I don’t like to use it a lot (some people don’t tolerate it all too well, and I don’t think it’s normally found in the same category as “real” or “nutrient dense” foods), but for this bread, it’s needed.

 You can check out my experiments at the end of the post!

 This loaf will be a dense artisan loaf, not a light and fluffy sandwich bread that you buy at the store.
 But it shouldn’t be so dense that it’s like a brick!